SILVERRUDDERTM Challenge of The Sea 2018

 Each participating boat must have a valid third-party liability insurance.

-NOTE: Proof of cover must be shown upon registry.
+NOTE: Proof of cover must be shown upon safety check.